A woman sitting at a desk with an apple laptop and a glass of orange juice, writing her top ten blog posts.

 The excess amount you choose when locking in your car insurance policy is then fixed across the policy duration.
 Anything over and above your excess will be paid by your insurer, in the event of a successful claim.

-Therefore, you’ll need to be confident you’re happy with the car insurance excess amount you choose to commit to.
 If you set your excess at $1,500, is that an amount you’ve budgeted for?
 Will you be able to pay it if you needed to?
-Because if not, you might want to opt for a lower excess – say $500.
+Because if not, you might want to opt for a lower excess – say, $500.
+If you can afford the higher upfront car insurance premium that comes along with that, of course…

-If you can afford the higher upfront car insurance premium that comes along with that, of course… Your ultimate decision is whether to pay less now and more later, or more now and less later.
+Your ultimate decision is whether to pay less now and more later, or more now and less later.

 Other excesses

 While you’re pondering how to choose your excess, we must mention other types of excess payments you might encounter.
 Outside your agreed excess amount, that is.
-And they all depend on who’s driving your car.

 Unsure which applies to your circumstances?
 Insurance providers’ product disclosure statements outline what types of excesses they charge.
 Make sure you’re across what’s covered in your policy or not before you commit.